Switching over to a straight razor from disposable razors is an extremely rewarding experience, but it can be intimidating for any beginning.

 I have seen beginners purchase a cheap razor as a test but the experience was so poor that it puts them off wet shaving altogether.
 A quality razor may cost more initially, but the shaving experience and the maintainability will really justify the expense.

-1) Standard leather and fabric strop – the most common type of strop and the most suitable for beginners are a combination of leather and fabric.
-They are often narrower than the width of the razor blade and hence need to be used with an x-directional pattern.
+The most common type of strop and the most suitable for beginners are a combination of leather and fabric.

 Getting started in the world of wet shaving is an extremely rewarding experience, and is a great way to turn a daily chore into something fun.